Flora and fauna of Jammu and Kashmir UT

 Location: Shopian District Near Hirpora village Area 341 sq km

-Vegetation: western mixed coniferous forests, deciduous sub-alpine scrub forests and sub-alpine pastures.
+mixed coniferous forests, deciduous sub-alpine scrub forests and sub-alpine

 Fauna